JosuaKrause/mustache.xq/README.md

 ## Why?

-Mustache.xq is designed to help you when:
+Mustache.xq is designed to help you when you want to

-1. You want to avoid fn:concat to generate strings to keep your code more readable
+1. avoid fn:concat to generate strings to keep your code more readable
-2. Want to render json as a string
-3. Internationalization
+2. easily generate non-xml output
+3. use multiple backends (various xml and json styles)
+4. migrate from other mustache dialects
+5. separate your design from your logic
+6. have a modular code-base

-This Mustache.xq implementation works specifically for the XQuery processor [BaseX][4].
+This Mustache.xq implementation works best with the XQuery processor [BaseX][4].
 It is a fork of the [MarkLogic specific mustache.xq][5] implementation.
+Other standard comform XQuery processors should work correctly as well.

 ## Usage